 Get paid to sing and learn

-Berkshire Choral Festival offers a competitive, paid apprentice program for professional-track undergraduate and graduate students.
+Berkshire Choral International offers a competitive, paid apprentice program for professional-track undergraduate and graduate students.
 It’s an opportunity for singers, accompanists, and choral conductors (all must sing) to intensively study and rehearse major orchestral works with eminent conductors.

 At our home campus in Sheffield, Massachusetts, this is a three-week program (July 13 to August 3 for the 2014 season).
 At other locations, it’s one week.